Create a Box Unstructured Data Lake Object (UDLO)

 7. Optionally, you can apply filters to limit ingestion to the content you want.
 There are several filters available to use.
 When you use more than one filter (even more than one filter of the same type), each filter applied removes or includes content from the number of files that are ingested.
 If you apply filters and you see that no content is being ingested, it may be because your filters are too restrictive.
 If you see content you didn’t intend to see, it may be because your filters are too broad.

-Apply any or all of the following filters:
+Apply any or all of these filters:

 8. Click Next.
 The connector runs by default every two hours.
 You can monitor sync status in Data Stream status.